 Are Anonymous Surveys Really Anonymous?

-… yes, yes, they are.
+… yes, they are.
 When no employee data is imported into a survey platform, they are fully anonymous.

 The thing is, confidential surveys are much more common than anonymous surveys because of the ability they provide to dig deeper into the data.
 Employee survey providers go to great lengths to provide this value while protecting individual response data.

 Maybe we’ve been watching too many “Big Brother” episodes.
 Maybe we’re just paranoid.
 Or maybe we have a valid reason to be wary.
-But think about it, if an employee is required to provide their employee ID number and department before completing a company survey, it’s highly unlikely that they’d believe the survey was confidential even if someone assured them that it was.
+But think about it, if an employee is required to provide their employee ID number and department before completing a company survey, it’s highly unlikely they’d believe the survey was confidential even if someone assured them that it was.

 Why Employee Survey Confidentiality Is Important

 “What would you think if you overheard an employee confiding in another, ‘If I tell the director…what customers are saying, my career will be shot’?
 We actually heard this, verbatim, in the course of our research on communication in a leading high-technology corporation.
-Our study suggests that this type of self-censorship is common, from the rank and file through senior management.”
+Our study suggests this type of self-censorship is common, from the rank and file through senior management.”

 The point of hearing the true voice of employees is to get an accurate and authentic understanding of how things are going in the company, to gauge how employees are feeling about certain leaders, routines, systems, changes–everything.
 The goal is to get an accurate reading of where things are going well, and where things could be improved.
-Some topics can be more delicate than others, but no matter what the feedback, all of it needs to be honest, open feedback in order to be accurate and authentic.
+Some topics can be more delicate than others, but no matter what the feedback, all of it needs to be honest, open feedback in order to be reliable.

 Otherwise, when authenticity and candor are questionable, where does that leave results gathered from employee engagement surveys or intermittent pulse surveys?
 Are findings valid?

 Confidentiality frees employees to speak their true thoughts without fear.
-It frees the employer to get to the heart of what’s going on (to dig into different areas of the company by region or leader for instance) so that they can do their job.
+It frees the employer to get to the heart of what’s going on (to dig into different areas of the company by region or leader for instance) so they can do their job.
 Employee survey confidentiality facilitates employees to do their jobs without fear and employers to do theirs without confusion.